waryjack/ewhen08x/README.md

 ## Special Thanks

-* Thanks to *johannes* for contributions and bugfixes!
+* Thanks to *johannes* for contributions, major features, and bugfixes!
 * Thanks to *Gyaile* for the French translation files!

 ## This is the version for Foundry VTT 0.8.6 and higher.